Ahmed0427/mylang/README.md

-# Scripting Language Interpreter
+# mylang
-A lightweight, scripting language interpreter written in Java.
-This project implements a dynamically-typed language with modern syntax features
+This project implements a dynamically-typed language with modern syntax features using java

 ## Features

 - variable declarations with `let` and `const`
 - Basic data types: numbers, strings, booleans, and `none` for nothing
-- Control flow if's and loops
+- Control flow ifs and loops
 - you can define functions
 - Built-in print statement
 - good enough error handling
-- It supports classes, but it doesn’t have inheritance.
+- It supports classes

 ## Getting Started